PointCloudLibrary/pcl/doc/tutorials/content/tracking.rst

 The pcl_tracking library contains data structures and mechanism for 3D tracking which uses Particle Filter Algorithm.
 This tracking will enable you to implement 6D-pose (position and rotation) tracking which is optimized to run in real time.

-At each loop, tracking program proceeds along with following algorythm.(see fig2)
+At each loop, tracking program proceeds along with following algorithm.(see fig2)
 	1. (At  t = t - 1) At first, using previous Pariticle's information about position and rotation, it will predict each position and rotation of them at the next frame.